Last Updated on

-Any kind of poisoning should be seen by a veterinarian.
+Always seek immediate veterinary attention if the cat has been exposed to a poison.
 In the meantime, remove your cat from the source of poisoning.
 Call your vet to let them know you are coming in and what poison your cat has ingested.
 He may give you some instructions over the phone.

 - If he has a collar on, remove it.

 - Any contamination of the coat should also be removed with a cloth.
-Do not use soap and/or water until you have spoken to your veterinarian.
+Do not use soap and water until you have spoken to your veterinarian.

 - Do not induce vomiting unless instructed to do so by your veterinarian.

-- Complete blood count, urinalysis and biochemical profile to evaluate organ function and look for abnormalities in normal values.
+- Biochemical profile, complete blood count, and urinalysis to evaluate organ function and look for abnormalities in normal values.